Tali'Zorah: Character overview

 Tali is a quarian, one of a nomadic alien race driven from their homeworld, Rannoch, by a race of software-based intelligences which they created, the geth.
+Her full name is Tali'Zorah vas Neema nar Rayya; per traditional quarian naming customs, her name means "Tali'Zorah, crew of the Neema, born on the Rayya."
+We are first introduced to Tali in Mass Effect 1, where she is on her pilgrimage and therefore not yet a crew member of the Neema until Mass Effect 2.

 As a quarian, Tali must wear a full-body environmental suit due to her race's weaker immune systems, which also has the effect of hiding her physical appearance and facial features.
 Tali is first introduced on her Pilgrimage, a quarian rite where young adults leave to obtain a gift for a captain so as to be allowed to join their crew.
 Having completed this after the first game, her design in Mass Effect 2 and 3 reflects her new maturity.
 In both Mass Effect 2 and Mass Effect 3, Tali's default appearance can be changed to various alternate outfits; Mass Effect 2 unlocks one outfit by completing her loyalty mission while another requires buying the "Alternate Appearance Pack 2", and Mass Effect 3 offers one alternate from the start and unlocks another by buying the From Ashes DLC.

 Tali is a skilled technician and engineer, and renowned in the quarian Migrant Fleet, the spaceship collective home to the race.
 She has additional pressure to excel as the daughter of Admiral Rael'Zorah, though the Admiralty position is not technically hereditary.
 Her father was also strict and had high expectations, and tried to set an example for the rest of the fleet; this made him distant and saddened Tali.
 Thanks to her father, she also received some of the best military training available on the fleet.